 This is a good sweet spot for wealth building.

 3. The Dreaded “B” Word

-Even millionaires budget.
-They may not write it out anymore, but I guarantee you wealthy people have limits in every category of their spending even if it is all in their head.
-This is the best way to make sure you stay below the 80% number we spoke about before.
+They may not write it out anymore, but I guarantee you wealthy people have limits in every category of their spending, even if it is all in their heads.

 4. Use The System

 Investing is the key to wealth building once you set money aside.

 Investing simply helps your money make money.